 As a ferret owner, it’s helpful to know what some of these "crazy but normal” behaviors are.
 For one thing, it prevents your worrying when you observe your ferret doing these things.
 Secondly, it helps you better appreciate your ferret for the fascinating creature he is.

 If only we could ask our ferrets exactly what they’re thinking when they do these crazy behaviors!
 But while we can’t do that, we can make educated guesses about why pet ferrets do certain behaviors, based on scientific knowledge of normal ferret behavior in the wild.
 Here are some probable explanations from ferret behavior.

-1. Why does my ferret sleep so soundly that it appears dead?
+1. Why does my ferret sleep so soundly that he appears dead?

-2. Why does my ferret dig food out of its bowl?
+2. Why does my ferret dig food out of his bowl?